bulentAkgul/laravel-file-creator/README.md

   + **variation**: It's optional.
     + *exist*: If the given file type has variations, you may specify which one should be created.
     + *missing*: The default variation, which is the first item in the variations array will be used.

++ **Package**: It won't be used when you work on a Standalone Laravel or Standalone Package.
+If you don't specify a valid package name, the file will be generated in the App namespace.

++ **App**: Some files like controller, may have app specific.
+When I say app, I mean admin app, web app, desktop app etc. To create those files in the dedicated app folder, you need to specified the app name.
+The settings are in **apps** array on **packagify.php** file.

++ **Parent**: To create a nested controller, a parent model, or to create a listener, a parent event is required.
+Evaluator will warn you when a parent has to be specified.

++ **Taskless**: The file types that have tasks like service, or test, will be generated as a seperate file for each task unless tasks are specified.
+But sometime, you may want to create a single file without any task.
+To do that, you need to append "**-t**" or "**--taskless**" to your command.
+This will cancel the default behaviour of the task explosion.

++ **Force**: Normally, a file will not be regenerated if it exists.
+If this options is passed, a new file will be created anyway.

 ## Packagified Laravel